 You need to make sure that the jewelry you wear is the proper gauge for your piercing.
 This usually means that you should choose jewelry that’s the same gauge as the needle with which you were pierced.
 Have a conversation with your piercer about suitable gauge sizes for your piercing.

 Healing piercings are limited to certain jewelry styles

 For example, a healed septum can wear various hoop styles (like seamless rings and elaborate clickers) and circular barbells.
-When you go to get your septum pierced, however, your piercer will likely only give you the choice between a captive bead ring or a circular barbell.
+When you get your septum pierced, however, your piercer will likely give you the choice between a captive bead ring or a circular barbell.
 These ring choices can be more easily inserted into the new piercing, they’re not as heavy as more elaborate jewelry, and they provide enough room for swelling.

 The good news is that your piercer (if they’re reputable) will already know the proper jewelry styles for your new piercing, and they’ll provide you with safe initial jewelry options.
 Your job will be to remain patient through the healing period and refrain from changing to other jewelry styles until after the piercing has healed.

 Healed piercings are also limited to certain jewelry styles

 A common error among the pierced community is to wear whatever jewelry style that they want in their healed piercing.
 The thing is that even piercings that have been healed for years can see complications like piercing bumps if they’re introduced to ill-fitting jewelry.

 Firstly, you need to make sure that the jewelry is the right size.
 For example, if you purchase a seamless ring, and the jewelry starts to pull against the piercing holes, you’re likely to see some trauma.